apompa/ionic-ng-boilerplate/tools.md

-# The Tools Used in `ngBoilerplate`
+# The Tools Used in `ionic-ng-Boilerplate`

 ## Introduction

-`ngBoilerplate` is standards-based, so it uses all the usual tools to manage and develop client-side code.
+`ionic-ng-Boilerplate` is standards-based, so it uses all the usual tools to manage and develop client-side code.
 If you've developed modern, highly-organized JavaScript projects before, you are probably already familiar with at least most of these tools.
-What follows is a simple description of the tools of which this project makes use and how they fit in to the `ngBoilerplate` picture.
+What follows is a simple description of the tools of which this project makes use and how they fit in to the `ionic-ng-Boilerplate` picture.

 ## Git

 [Git](http://git-scm.com/) is a distributed version control system.
-`ngBoilerplate` uses git to manage its codebase.
-While in theory you don't have to use Git once you download `ngBoilerplate`, this project makes the assumption that you do.
+`ionic-ng-Boilerplate` uses git to manage its codebase.
+While in theory you don't have to use Git once you download `ionic-ng-Boilerplate`, this project makes the assumption that you do.
 If you're on GitHub, I assume you already have a basic understanding of Git, which is all you need to make effective use of this project.
 You just need to be able to commit and push and junk - nothing funky.